2600hz/kazoo5/doc/blog/documenting_kazoo.md

     A script was then written to automatically migrate the ref doc's table to the "real" doc to keep it up to date as well.

-    Finally, we also update a [swagger.json](https://github.com/2600hz/kazoo/blob/master/applications/crossbar/priv/api/swagger.json) file because one of our devs thought it was the trendy thing to do.
+    Finally, we also update a `swagger.json` file in Crossbar `priv/api/swagger.json` because one of our devs thought it was the trendy thing to do.

 2. Build tools